 For Mario, every design project must be stringent in its analysis of culture, history, theory, and representation.
 Mario is interested in space which subverts and agitates our expectations of reality yet also provides a socially beneficial construct.
 He is interested in drawing, rendering, and model photography while remaining conscious of digital processes.
+Most currently, Mario is interested in how contemporary materials processes, research, and engineering produce newfound forms of social subjectivity within an urban scale.

 WORK IN PROGRESS